aLEGEND21/Event-Roles/README.md

-# Song Hunt Discord Bot
+# Event Roles Discord Bot

 This bot was created as a commission for `FireBurst#8044` on Discord.
-The bot gives and removes the Song Hunt role from a user when they click a button that is sent to newly created threads.
+The bot gives and removes event roles from a user when they click a button that is sent to newly created threads.

 ## How to Set Up